 Then I wrote a dramatic memoir, which I self-published in 2013.
 I named it "I Won't Let You Die."
 This book is available for purchase through Barnes & Nobles, Amazon, and my self-publishing company.
-You can also see the three books listed on Amazon if you click here.
+Click here to see the books listed in this website.
+You can also find some of my other books listed on Amazon if you click here.

 Perhaps you are already keeping a journal.
 Congratulations!!!
 I believe it is a great therapy.
 Scientists and psychologists have done a great deal of research on the healing power of writing.
 Recently, I found this amazing article by Dr. Pennebaker.
 Read it.
 It is really great!
 Don't hesitate.
 Get things out of your system, and put them on paper or in your computer, even if you are the only one who reads them, it is a powerful weapon against emotional illness.

 I also want to share some of my knowledge on self-publishing and help you with that, if that is something you are interested in pursuing.
 If you would like to learn more about my background, here you will find my credentials for the work I do as a self-published writer, and independent bilingual tutor/teacher/consultant.
 I believe wholeheartedly that personal experience equip us with powerful tools to help others along their journey on a road one has already traveled.
 For now, here are a few things about me that qualify me for the work I do:

 - I have been a bilingual teacher for over fifteen years...